-9 face charges for blockading abortion clinic with chain and rope
+9 face charges in blockading abortion clinic with chain and rope

 As the rest of the group waited for the clinic to open, Darnel, 40, of Arlington, Va., created a Facebook event called “No one dies today,” prosecutors said, adding in the description “Starting soon!
 Tune in!”

-Once the facility opened, Darnel started a Facebook Live, and the group “forcefully pushed through the clinic door into the clinic’s waiting room,” the indictment says.
+Once the facility opened, Darnel started a Facebook Live video, and the group “forcefully pushed through the clinic door into the clinic’s waiting room,” the indictment says.
 As he charged in, Jay Smith, 32, of Freeport, N.Y., caused a nurse “to stumble and sprain her ankle,” prosecutors said.

-As members of the group blocked the doors with chairs, Paulette Harlow, 73, of Kingston, Mass., allegedly unloaded a duffel filled with a chain and rope.
+As members of the group blocked the doors with chairs, Paulette Harlow, 73, of Kingston, Mass., allegedly unloaded a duffel bag filled with a chain and rope.
 She and four others then sat in the chairs and “chained and roped themselves together,” according to the indictment.

-Meanwhile, two others — William Goodman, 52, of the Bronx, N.Y., and Heather Idoni, 61, of Linden, Mich. — stationed themselves in front of the employee entrance.
+Meanwhile, two others — William Goodman, 52, of the Bronx and Heather Idoni, 61, of Linden, Mich. — stationed themselves in front of the employee entrance.
 A patient who had arrived for her appointment attempted to enter the clinic using both doors but she was blocked by the group, the indictment says.

 Darnel continued documenting the events on Facebook Live, prosecutors said, at one point saying the “rescuers are doing their job.
 They’re not allowing women to enter the abortion clinic.”